jangari/jangari.github.io/slides/hrec_2022/pres.md

 ## Third Party

-"A third person or organization less directly involved in a matter than the main people or organizations that are involved" - Cambridge Dictionary
+"A third person or organization less directly involved in a matter than the main people or organizations that are involved" - Cambridge Dictionary<!-- .element: class="fragment" -->

-"Third party is also used to refer to outsourcing certain functions to an outside company to ensure efficient service for clients." - Investopedia
+"Third party is also used to refer to outsourcing certain functions to an outside company to ensure efficient service for clients." - Investopedia<!-- .element: class="fragment" -->
-{: .fragment}

 Notes: Third party obviously has a legal definition, which is this definition from Cambridge, but the specific meaning I'm using is this one by Investopedia.
 So the first two parties are ACU as a whole, and the researcher.
 Third party services therefore refers to any service that is utilised by the researcher but which is not provided by the university.